matter-labs/zksync-era/docs/development.md

   ```
   zk server # Has to be run in the 1st terminal
-  zk prover # Has to be run in the 2nd terminal if you want to use real prover, otherwise it's not required.
+  zk prover # Has to be run in the 2nd terminal if you want to use real prover, otherwise, it's not required.
   zk run loadtest # Has to be run in the 3rd terminal
   ```